-- [a] In accordance with an Investment Management Agreement dated November 26, 2008 and subsequently amended and restated July 1, 2021 between the Governing Council and UTAM [the "Agreement"], U of T will reimburse UTAM for its services an amount which will enable it to recover the appropriate costs to support its operations.
-As at December 31, 2021, \$328,472 [2020 \$243,857] is due from U of T as a result of the actual cost of operations exceeding reimbursements. - [b] Certain eligible employees of UTAM were members of the U of T RPP, prior to the transfer of the U of T RPP's assets and pension obligations to the UPP, and are now members of the UPP.
-Eligible employees also participate in other employee future benefit plans offered by U of T. U of T's employee future benefit plans and the UPP are defined benefit plans.
-In 2021, contributions of \$257,013 [2020 \$387,671] related to these plans have been expensed in UTAM's financial statements. - [c] UTAM obtains certain services from U of T, such as payroll services and some IT services.
+- [a] In accordance with an Investment Management Agreement dated November 26, 2008 and subsequently amended and restated July 1, 2021 and July 26, 2022, between the Governing Council and UTAM [the "Agreement"], U of T will reimburse UTAM for its services an amount which will enable it to recover the appropriate costs to support its operations.
+As at December 31, 2022, \$12,029 is due to U of T as a result of reimbursement exceeding the actual cost of operations.
+As at December 31, 2021, \$328,472 is due from U of T as a result of the actual cost of operations exceeding reimbursements. - [b] Certain eligible employees of UTAM were members of the UPP, and prior to July 1, 2021, of the U of T RPP.
+The UPP is a defined benefit plan.
+In 2022, contributions of \$372,711 [2021 - \$257,013] related to this plan have been expensed in UTAM's financial statements.
+Comparative 2021 expense related to both the U of T RPP and the UPP, as applicable during that fiscal year. - [c] UTAM obtains certain services from U of T, such as payroll services and some IT services.
 There is a charge for some of these services, which is reimbursed by U of T in accordance with the Agreement.
-In 2021, these services totalled \$67,418 [2020 - \$69,480]. - [d] The Governing Council entered into a lease with a term of ten years commencing December 1, 2016 for premises occupied by UTAM.
-Under this lease, UTAM will incur annual expenses of approximately \$169,000 over the term of the lease, which represents the minimum rent component of the lease obligations. - In addition to the above minimum rent payments, there are additional payments in respect of operating costs that are subject to change annually based on market rates and actual usage.
-These costs totalled \$103,240 [2020 \$107,620] in 2021.
+In 2022, these services totalled \$63,723 [2021 - \$67,418]. - [d] The Governing Council entered into a lease with a term of ten years commencing December 1, 2016, for premises occupied by UTAM.
+Under this lease, UTAM will incur annual expenses of approximately \$169,000 over the term of the lease, which represents the minimum rent component of the lease obligations.

+In addition to the above minimum rent payments, there are additional payments in respect of operating costs that are subject to change annually based on market rates and actual usage.
+In 2022, these costs totalled \$104,759 [2021 - \$103,240].
 These expenses are reimbursed by U of T in accordance with the Agreement.

 - [e] Transactions with U of T are in the normal course of operations and are measured at the exchange amount, which is the amount of consideration agreed to by the parties.
-Amounts due to/from U of T are non-interest bearing and due on demand. - [f] UTAM provides an incentive bonus plan for the senior management team whereby the majority of the incentive bonus awards are directly related to and, vary with, the actual performance of U of T's investment portfolios compared to passive benchmark portfolios, over a four-year measurement horizon.
+Amounts due to/from U of T are non-interest bearing and due on demand. - [f] UTAM provides an incentive bonus plan for the senior management team whereby the majority of the incentive bonus awards are directly related to, and, vary with, the actual performance of U of T's investment portfolios compared to passive benchmark portfolios, over a four-year measurement horizon.
+As at January 1, 2022, this calculation no longer includes the actual performance of any pension plan assets managed by UTAM as these are no longer U of T assets.
 A portion of the incentive bonus is subject to mandatory deferral over a service period and paid at specified dates during that service period.
-The expense for deferred incentive bonus awards is recognized when paid out to employees that remain entitled to receive them and are remeasured at each applicable date as specified under the incentive bonus plan with remeasurement gains or losses recognized in net income.
+The expense for deferred incentive bonus awards is recognized when paid out to employees that remain entitled to receive them and are remeasured at each applicable date as specified under the incentive bonus plan, with remeasurement gains or losses recognized in net income.
 Under this incentive bonus plan, a portion of each year's incentive bonus awards is expensed in that year, with the remaining deferred amounts recorded as an expense in future years.
-As at December 31, 2021, as much as approximately \$82,331, \$261,140 and \$388,097 plus an adjustment for the performance of U of T's investment portfolios, could be recorded as an expense in 2022, 2023 and 2024, respectively, under this deferred arrangement on a cumulative basis.
+As at December 31, 2022, as much as approximately \$261,140, \$764,141 and \$752,089 plus an adjustment for the performance of U of T's investment portfolios could be recorded as an expense in 2023, 2024 and 2025, respectively, under this deferred arrangement on a cumulative basis.